cGNF-Dev/RcGNF/README.md

    - `moderator`: If the moderator is categorical and has fewer than 10 categories, the function will display potential outcomes based on different moderator values.

      For continuous moderators or those with over ten categories, the outcomes are displayed based on quantiles, determined by `quant_mod`.
-By default, with `quant_mod=4`, the moderator values are divided on **quartiles**.
+By default, with `quant_mod = 4`, the moderator values are divided on **quartiles**.

-     When conditional treatment effects are not of interest, or the dataset has no moderators, set `moderator=NULL`.
+     When conditional treatment effects are not of interest, or the dataset has no moderators, set `moderator = NULL`.

    - `mediator`: Multiple mediators are permitted.
 When specifying several mediators, ensure they are supplied in their causal order, in which case the function returns a set of path-specific effects.

-     When direct, indirect, or path-specific effects are not of interest, or the dataset has no mediators, set `mediator=NULL`.
+     When direct, indirect, or path-specific effects are not of interest, or the dataset has no mediators, set `mediator = NULL`.

      Moderated mediation analysis is available by specifying the `moderator` and `mediator` parameters simultaneously.